How to use Sanctions Checklist

 2Review Search Results

-Examine the search results carefully.
-Each result shows the entity name, type (Individual/Organization), source (which sanctions list), and other identifying information.
+Each result shows the name, type (individual/organisation), source list, and identifiers.

 3Build Your Compliance Checklist